dmancevo/trees/README.md

 #Trees

-Decision trees in C and OpenMP.
+A very simple Gradient Boosting implementation in C and OpenMP.